ingmarpeters/Machine-Finder-App/README.md

 ### Configuration
 As for any Zendesk app, you may want to limit access to it.
 Use default options to do that.
 Additionally, the app allows you to add or remove entries using the configuration option it provides.
 This enables you to make a more tailored presentation when using the app.
-You can only add machines/devices, but you cannot change menue names etc.
+You can only add machines/devices, but you cannot change menu names, etc.

 <img src="Documentation/configuration.png" width=90% border=1/>